 Firstly, the basics.
 You wanna start out with making sure both your Windows and driver sensitivities are set to their default values.
 This will make sure your cursor doesn’t skip pixels or anything silly like that.
 Then you wanna make sure that Enhance Pointer Precision is turned off.
 This will get rid of the “floaty” feeling you’ll otherwise encounter in games that don't use raw input.
 Lastly, get the Mouse Fix for whatever version of Windows you’re using.
 Google it.

 Now you wanna adjust DPI.
 Since your Windows and driver sensitivities should be at default, your best option for adjusting the sensitivity on the desktop is changing the DPI.
 Adjust the DPI so that your desktop sensitivity feels similar to your target in-game sensitivity.
 What value will feel right will depend on your monitor's resolution.
 The extreme ranges should be around 400DPI for low sens (40cm/360) players and 1800 for high-sens (20cm/360) players.
 When I wrote this I had it set to 900DPI and I played at 33cm/360 with FOV 90.
 I currently use 800DPI with my tried and true 45cm/360 at FOV 100.

 You can always change this later if you change from a high-sens to a low sens config or vice-versa.
 Use simple multiplication to keep your sensitivity the same; if you halve your DPI, double your in-game sensitivity to keep it the same.
 If you use m_cpi like I recommend in the next section, this becomes a non-issue.

-The default FOV of 100 is quite good (it's what I use), but a lot of people, including me, swear by a FOV of 90.
-Any loss of awareness that causes can be compensated for by moving your mouse around a lot and by using your ears.
+The default FOV of 100 is quite good (it's what I use), but a lot of people swear by a FOV of 90 for higher railgun accuracies or 110 for better situational awareness.

 When you’ve picked a FOV you should open your Quake Live config file in a text editor.
 Look up your mouse DPI and write m_cpi x, where x is your DPI (CPI).
 This will make it so that you won’t have to play around with a ruler when testing out sensitivities.
 You just use a bit of math.